-Q. What is the difference between a basic and a high end camera lens?
+Q. What is the difference between a basic and a high-end camera lens?

 A low-quality lens will often look less sharp and less detailed than a higher quality lens.
-Below is an enlarged crop of small part of a photograph taken with a high-quality lens and again with a low-quality lens.
+Below is an enlarged crop of a small part of a photograph taken with a high-quality lens and again with a low-quality lens.
 You will see a large difference in sharpness.
 You will also see an odd color effect in the lower grade lens called chromatic aberration.
 Most lenses have this issue to some degree, but lower quality lenses will really show a lot of it.
-In this example, it is clear which lens will make the better mural sized enlargement!
+In this example, it is clear which lens will make the better mural-sized enlargement!

 Q. What kind of camera and lens should I use for my Limitless Walls Mural?